Art for all people (Easy Language)

 Because everyone has the right to art.
 Austria signed the UN Convention on the Rights of Persons with Disabilities in 2008.

-This means that Austria has to comply with it.
+This means that Austria must adhere to it.

 The UN Convention states: It must be possible for all people to participate fully in society.
 This naturally includes museums.
 Because museums are important in society.
-In addition, many museums receive
+Moreover, many museums receive

-also receive money from the Austrian state.
+also receive money from the Austrian government.
 The UN Convention therefore also applies to them.

 Museum Guide: